How can we help you?

 It is not uncommon to come across this small aromatic herb in our gardens.
 Coriandrum sativum was already appreciated in ancient times.
 In perfumery, its leaves give a very particular oil with strong green metallic notes.
 The steam distilled seeds are commonly used.
 The resulting oil is fresh, zesty, slightly peppery and very floral, close to freesia.
 Francis Kurkdjian has even identified solar overtones due to the presence of linalool.

 In perfumery, only two varieties of rose are used for their fragrant properties: rosa damascena and rosa centifolia.
 The Damascena rose or Damask rose's appeal lies in its highly distinctive honeyed accents and slightly spicy scent.
 Originally from Persia, this very old variety is the most used in perfumery.
-It is now cultivated in Bulgaria, Turkey or Iran.
+It is now mostly cultivated in Bulgaria, Turkey or Iran.
 Different perfumed products, such as rose water, rose oil and rose absolute, are obtained by using various methods of extraction, each with their distinctive olfactory characteristics.
 Rose oil is obtained by steam distillation.
 The Bulgarian rose has fruity facets with hints of pear, lychee and raspberry.

-This tall tree from the Philippines belongs to the same botanical family as frankincense and myrrh.
+This tall tree belongs to the same botanical family as frankincense and myrrh.
 Like them, the Canarium commune produces a gum-resin when it is incised.
 It is a well-known panacea for many ailments in Asia and an incense to burn in China.
 Perfumers are particularly interested in the oil produced by distillation of this white gum.
 Its scent evoking lemon, lemony pepper and incense refreshes the top part of a perfume, with a slightly woody balsamic facet that extends into the heart.

 Essence of sweet fennel is obtained through the steam distillation of Foeniculum vulgare seeds, characterized by its aromatic, green aniseed notes.
 Essence of sweet fennel is, for Francis Kurkdjian, the most beautiful aniseed note in a perfume creator’s arsenal.
 When combined with bright citrus notes, sweet fennel creates a green, aromatic, energizing, shifting freshness.